richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 Certainly this broadens analysis of the internal state of an organization.
 The choice of defining 10x programmers within the context of an organization seems like a temptingly easy context to assign our definition, but let me demonstrate some examples that show its severe lack of utility.
 Let's imagine some scenarios:

-* Within organization ABC there is an exceptionally talented programmer.
-All programmers at this organization are similarly skilled and there are no junior programmers.
-10x programmers aren't possible to exist despite there being great programmers.
-This choice of context limits us from identifying the quality of the individuals at our organization actually are due to no contrast in relativity.
+* Within organization ABC all of it's programmers are similarly skilled.
+10x programmers aren't possible to exist in a place where everyone is similarly skilled.
+This choice of context limits us from identifying the quality of the individuals at our organization actually are due to no contrast in it's homogeneous makeup.
+Our programmers might all be great, they might all be terrible.
+We'll never know if we only compare within our organization.

 * Within organization XYZ there is an average programmer, but every other developer at this company is completely unskilled.
-Relatively, this person is a rockstar compared to their peers, a 10x only in the relation to bad programmers of this ill-fated company.
+Relatively, this person is amazing compared to their peers, a 10x only in the relation to bad programmers of this ill-fated company.
 This choice of context has obscured from us from seeing the true direness situation of the organization by a misleading representation of an average skilled programmer as exceptional.

 I think these situations are common enough to conclude that we cannot have a meaningful definition of 10x programmer constrained by an organizational context.
 Remember, we're trying to clearly identify the truly exceptional!
 If our definition is to be useful, it shouldn't change the moment people join or leave our organization.
 A 10x developer doesn't stop being objectively talented because a junior developer leaves the company.

 Let's consider an alternative choice of context to constrain our relation -- using a programmers role.
 This feels more appropriate due to the common sense that not every programmer is an alternative for another, consider various roles that have individuals who are commonly compared between each other: